Pokémon

 30 YEARS OF POKEMON

-What will not be a part of this year’s celebrations is the 10th generation.
-It might be a while until it hits the TCG
+What will not be a part of this year’s celebrations is generation X. It might be a while until it hits the TCG

 Poké News